cyliong/weather-android/README.md

 This is a simple weather app showcasing the implementation of various Android technologies and patterns, including:
 - MVVM pattern with LiveData
 - Dependency injection with Dagger
+- Networking with Retrofit and Gson
 - Coroutines
+- Repository pattern
 - Unit testing with JUnit and Mockito
 - UI testing with Espresso